 - The Identity of the user is established & the user is provided with app access.

 - SAML is a very general framework that will be used in a wide variety of environments.
 It is up to relying parties to decide what asserting parties they trust for what purposes.

 IdP-initiated SSO with SAML Authentication

 In this scenario, users first log in to their dashboard, which presents an application catalog.
 This catalog will contain visual icons of all the internal and external applications that the admin has configured SSO for their end-user and that the end-user has privileges to access those applications.
-Only configures external and internal applications are visible too in the end-user dashboard when you try IDP-initiated SSO.
+Only configured external and internal applications are visible in the end-user dashboard when you try idp-initiated sso.

 - The SAML IdP takes the user’s identity, along with any other attributes that the IdP and SP agree to communicate.